pgpartman/pg_partman/doc/pg_partman.md

  * `p_type` - the type of partitioning to be done.
 Currently only **range** is supported.
  * `p_epoch` - tells `pg_partman` that the control column is an integer type, but actually represents and epoch time value.
 Valid values for this option are: 'seconds', 'milliseconds', 'nanoseconds', and 'none'.
 The default is 'none'.
 All table names will be time-based.
 In addition to a normal index on the control column, be sure you create a functional, time-based index on the control column (to_timestamp(controlcolumn)) as well so this works efficiently.
  * `p_premake` - is how many additional partitions to always stay ahead of the current partition.
 Default value is 4.
 This will keep at minimum 5 partitions made, including the current one.
 For example, if today was Sept 6th, and `premake` was set to 4 for a daily partition, then partitions would be made for the 6th as well as the 7th, 8th, 9th and 10th.
 Note some intervals may occasionally cause an extra partition to be premade or one to be missed due to leap years, differing month lengths, etc. This usually won't hurt anything and should self-correct (see **About** section concerning timezones and non-UTC).
 If partitioning ever falls behind the `premake` value, normal running of `run_maintenance()` and data insertion should automatically catch things up.
  * `p_start_partition` - allows the first partition of a set to be specified instead of it being automatically determined.
 Must be a valid timestamp (for time-based) or positive integer (for id-based) value.
 Be aware, though, the actual parameter data type is text.
 For time-based partitioning, all partitions starting with the given timestamp up to CURRENT_TIMESTAMP (plus `premake`) will be created.
 For id-based partitioning, only the partition starting at the given value (plus `premake`) will be made.
-Note that for sub-partitioning, this only applies during initial setup and not during ongoing maintenance.
+Note that for subpartitioning, this only applies during initial setup and not during ongoing maintenance.
  * `p_default_table - boolean flag to determine whether a default table is created.
 Defaults to true.
  * `p_automatic_maintenance` - parameter to set whether maintenance is managed automatically when `run_maintenance()` is called without a table parameter or by the background worker process.
 Current valid values are "on" and "off".
 Default is "on".
 When set to off, `run_maintenance()` can still be called on an individual partition set by passing it as a parameter to the function.
 See **run_maintenance** in Maintenance Functions section below for more info.
  * `p_constraint_cols` - an optional array parameter to set the columns that will have additional constraints set.
 See the **About** section above for more information on how this works and the **apply_constraints()** function for how this is used.